 Sometime in 1987 or so, an Interstate 495 shield fell off an overhead sign on the I-95 northbound approach to their split, revealing both freeways as Interstate 95.
 The entire sign was subsequently replaced, remaining in service until 2000 when DelDOT replaced the last three 1980s-installed sets of overheads for the I-95 and 495 partition.

 Originally there were only four interchanges along Interstate 495.
-A fifth interchange was added later at Edgemoor to serve an extension of Delaware 3 (Edgemoor Road) and U.S. 13 (Governor Printz Boulevard).
+A fifth interchange was added later at Edgemoor to serve an extension of SR 3 (Edgemoor Road) and U.S. 13 (Governor Printz Boulevard).
 Planned as early as 1985, the new parclo interchange (Exits 4A/B) opened to motorists in 1989.
 The U.S. 13 (Philadelphia Pike) interchange at Claymont was renumbered to Exit 5 in the process.

-The city of Wilmington otherwise is served by Exits 1 (U.S. 13), 2 (Delaware 9A), and 3 (12th Street).
+The city of Wilmington otherwise is served by Exits 1 (U.S. 13), 2 (SR 9A), and 3 (12th Street).
 The U.S. 13 (Dupont Highway) interchange saw expansion in 2000 to incorporate new ramps from Interstate 495 south to U.S. 13 north and U.S. 13 south to Interstate 495 north.
 The Exit 2 parclo with Terminal Avenue serves the South Bridge section of the city and the Port of Wilmington.
 North of the Christiana River is the diamond interchange with 12th Street, the only exit wholly within the Wilmington city limits.
 Exit 3 links the freeway with the 12th Street Extension, a two to four lane surface street through eastern sections of Wilmington between Northeast Boulevard (U.S. 13) and Hay Road.

 As originally envisioned in the 1970s, the 12th Street Connector was to run along the north side of the Brandywine River from Northeast Boulevard to a new bridge at 14th and Poplar Streets, providing a direct route between Interstate 495 and Downtown Wilmington.
 The Connector was revised in March 1982 with City Planning Commission plans calling for the route to shift northward to cross the Brandywine River at Poplar and 16th Streets.1 Controversy ensued with both plans, and community opposition ultimately led to the cancellation of the project.

-Unfortunately faulty concrete mixtures used in the construction of both I-495 and Delaware 141 (Newport Freeway) in the late 1970s caused premature cracking on both roadways.
+Unfortunately faulty concrete mixtures used in the construction of both I-495 and SR 141 (Newport Freeway) in the late 1970s caused premature cracking on both roadways.
 Thus instead of a 30-year life span for the road surfaces, each freeway needed repair jobs starting in the late 1980s.
 A major reconstruction project scheduled for 1991 to 1993 replaced all original concrete with new concrete.
 The project however encountered numerous delays and finished a year behind schedule.

 1996 legislation increased the maximum speed limit in Delaware from 55 to 65 miles per hour.
 This allowed limits along I-495 to increase to 65 MPH, but under a stipulation in the bill that "Strictly Enforced" placards be included with new speed limit signs.
 Eventually speed limits along I-495 were made variable, with dynamic signs erected in place of conventional reflective signage, allowing DelDOT to lower the speed limit when needed.